mmattsson/InstaWorks/README.txt

 support library that can be used when creating new programs.
 By simply linking InstaWorks and use the provided API, a number of services are provided that helps provide debug facilities to any new program with a minimal amount of time needed.
+The time savings from not having to create debug facilities can be spent on adding more features to the new program instead.

 Features